Second Bordeaux Wines are not Second Rate

 With prices for Bordeaux grands crus wines spiraling out of sight, wine lovers want to get the most for their money.
 What the French call “le rapport qualité/prix” is more important than ever.
 One good strategy is to explore the world of second wines now being made by nearly every classified Bordeaux estate, east or west of the Gironde.

-It seems like just a few years ago that there were just a few second wines, and these were easily affordable.
+It seems like just a few years ago there were just a few second wines, and these were easily affordable.
 If Château Margaux was too pricey, then their Pavillion Rouge, produced since the early twentieth century, could be a fine choice, at perhaps $15-$20 a bottle.
 But what do you do now that a bottle of Château Margaux 2005 costs $750, and Pavillon Rouge 2005 is $90?

 First, what do we mean by second wines?
 This refers to the practice, now nearly universal in Bordeaux, of producing a second wine in addition to the grand vin that is the flagship wine of the estate.
 For example, Château Beychevelle now produces a second wine, Amiral de Beychevelle.
 This is a reference to the days when a French Admiral owned this property in St. Julien, whose sweeping lawns and classic residence overlook the Gironde River.

 At Château Ausone in St. Emilion, a premier grand cru that produces just 2,000 cases of their grand vin each year, there is now a second wine, La Chapelle d’Ausone.
-This name is also an historic reference.
+This name is also a historic reference.
 I remember with pleasure the late owner, Mme.
-Dubois-Chalon, showing me the estate’s rocky chapel with primitive paintings that inspired the name for their second wine (which is also produced in just 2,000 cases a vintage).
+Dubois-Chalon, showed me the estate’s rocky chapel with primitive paintings that inspired the name for their second wine (which is also produced in just 2,000 cases a vintage).

 Second wines are produced from grapes that are excellent, but not of the standard for the grand vin.
 Typically, they are from younger vines, which have not yet matured to the extent needed for the grand vin.
 However, they will be from the same vineyard, using the same selection of different grapes for the blending, and the process will be entrusted to the estate’s winemaker.
-This is crucial, for it really means that the second wine will give you the approximation of the grand vin, and at a fraction of the price.
+This is crucial, for it means that the second wine will give you the approximation of the grand vin, and at a fraction of the price.
 There is no point in drinking a second wine, after all, if it does not convey an impression of the grand vin itself.
 It may not be as mature and blended as the first wine of the estate.
 But it will be a quality wine, and at considerably less expense.

-Second wines do not carry the grand vin classification, and often do not carry a château name.
+Second wines do not carry the grand vin classification and often do not carry a château name.
 The second wine of Château Lafite Rothschild, for example, Carruades de Lafite, is only entitled to the village appellation of Pauillac, where it is grown.
 You can find on the internet a listing of Bordeaux second wines ( www.terroir-france.com/grandscrusbordeaux_second.htm).

 Bordeaux Wine Tour |French Wine ExplorersThe proof is in the drinking, and I have greatly enjoyed second wines of high quality.
 For example, I remember a Bahans Haut Brion 2001 ($45), when the Château Haut Brion 2001 retailed for $300.
 The Haut Brion white wine, Haut Brion Blanc, is priced in mythical proportions at $370 for the fine 2001 vintage.
 Yet we enjoyed the second white wine, Les Plantiers du Haut Brion 2001, for $45 at Christmas.
 As a buying strategy, start with a fine wine that you particularly enjoy.
 Then, look up their second wine, and its price.